 The platform-specific creators, influencers, and brand ambassadors seen on YouTube, Instagram, and TikTok have intertwined, and creators have now built omnichannel strategies in the same way brands have.
 TikTok influencer marketing, in particular, has grown in importance.
 Creators have business acumen and come with loyal followings.
 Not only that, but Hollywood agencies are also beginning to sign TikTok talent, which is the strongest indicator yet that the nature of celebrities is changing to favor those with built-in audiences.

-Trending sounds and ideas are directly influenced by the creativity of TikTok users.
-Brands and creators are putting people front and center in order to make an impact in their TikTok strategy.
-As engagement continues to be a bigger driver than follower count on social media, creator marketing has become of utmost importance.
-Brands are now utilizing insights for TikTok and Instagram reels and are adjusting their influencer strategies to explore the new creative possibilities that creator partnerships hold, which are deeper and make a more significant impact on the growth of their businesses.
+TikTok users directly influence ideas and trending sounds on the app.
+Brands and creators are putting people front and center to make an impact in their TikTok strategy.
+As engagement continues to be a more significant driver than follower count on social media, creator marketing has become paramount.
+Brands are now utilizing insights for TikTok and Instagram reels and are adjusting their influencer strategies to explore the new creative possibilities that creator partnerships hold, which are deeper and make a much more significant impact on the growth of their businesses.

 Brands are investing heavily in their creator partnerships, and social channels are responding by getting serious about monetization and opening up avenues for creators to build their careers on their platforms.